Le Corbeau

 Le Corbeau (lit.
-'The Raven') is a 1943 French horror film directed by Henri-Georges Clouzot and starring Pierre Fresnay, Micheline Francey and Pierre Larquey.
-The film is about a French town where a number of citizens receive anonymous letters containing libelous information, particularly targeting a doctor accused of providing abortion services.
-The mystery surrounding the letters eventually escalates into violence.
+'The Raven') is a 1943 French mystery film noir directed by Henri-Georges Clouzot and starring Pierre Fresnay, Micheline Francey, Ginette Leclerc, and Pierre Larquey.
+Its plot focuses on a provincial French town where a number of citizens begin receiving anonymous letters containing libelous information, particularly targeting a doctor accused of providing abortions.
+The mystery surrounding the letters begins to tear apart the social fabric of the community, eventually escalating into violence and chaos.
+The screenplay is loosely based on an anonymous letter case that began in the town of Tulle, Limousin, in 1917.

-The film caused serious problems for its director after World War II as it had been produced by Continental Films, a German production company established near the beginning of the Occupation of France, and because the film had been perceived by the underground and the Communist press as vilifying the French people.
-Because of this, Clouzot was initially banned for life from directing in France, but after protests only until 1947.
-The film was suppressed until 1969.
+Released in September 1943 at the height of World War II, Le Corbeau was subject to notable controversy.
+It was produced by Continental Films, a German production company established near the beginning of the Occupation of France, and was pulled from theatres under the right-wing Vichy government due to its depiction of immoral characters and "thinly veiled references to the destructive nature of informing on your neighbors", a common practice under the Vichy government.
+The film also faced censorship efforts from the French Left after the war, as it had been perceived by the underground and the Communist press as vilifying the French people, depicting their national character as anti-Resistance.

+The political backlash over the film resulted in Clouzot initially being banned for life from directing in France, though this ban was ultimately lifted in 1947.
+The film remained suppressed until 1969.
 It was remade as The 13th Letter (1951) by Otto Preminger.